Spring Clean Your Skincare Routine

 Acne Prone Skin: Salicylic acid is great for quickly calming and healing blemishes and breakouts, so choose products containing this active ingredient.
 Don’t skip moisturising, choose a non-greasy and lightweight formula.

 Combination Skin: This skin type can be tricky to manage due to an oily T-zone but dryer patches on other parts of the face.
-Stick to more lightweight products such as Perricone MD hydrating Cloud Cream.
+Stick to more lightweight products.
 Although combination skin can tolerate more intense active ingredients such as retinol which reduces the appearance of wrinkles and dark circles.